einarkurbitur/BANN/docs/source/Examples.rst

 #############
 Goal
 ****
-The goal for this exaple was to create posters.
+The goal for this example was to create posters.
 The training data was fetched from https://trendlist.org

 Nodes